CloudMax94/cadence.link/content/tech/hookshot-displacement.md

 This can also be done on the overworld to clip through objects along the edge of the screen.
 In this situation it will always treat it as if there is an available tile behind the object, but since the hookshot can’t send you past the edge of the screen, it will just place you inside the object, which then allows you to transition by simply walking.

-## 1.0.0 - 1.0.2 differences
+## 1.0 differences

-In these versions the game does not cancel the hookshot when you take any kind of knockback while hookshotting.
+In 1.0 the game does not cancel the hookshot when you take any kind of knockback while hookshotting.
 It also does not get cancelled if an object you’re standing on is pushed.
 This means that you can offset your position be great amounts by standing on objects and chaining several different knockbacks onto them at once.